GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/⚙️-new-component.md

 assignees: ""
 ---

-# ⚙️ Summary
+## ⚙️ Summary

 ### [Visit the Figma file]()

-[PURPOSE AND DESCRIPTION]
+Purpose and description.

+> [!NOTE]
-**For all layout and spacing guidance, including how this component should respond on smaller devices, please see the Figma file.**
+> For all layout and spacing guidance, including how this component should respond on smaller devices, please see the Figma file.

-## ✅ Design checklist
+### ✅ Design checklist

 - [ ] Default component
 - [ ] Dark mode component